amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 A boxplot gives us a good description of the spread and variability of a data set as well as some idea about the shape of the distribution; particularly if a data set is skewed.

 <img style="width: 400px;" src="/images/box_plot_skewness.png">

+## 4.1 - The Basics of Probability

+In probability theory, an **experiment** is any procedure with uncertain results that can be repeated and has a well-defined set of possible outcomes known as the **sample space**.

+An **event** is any collection of outcomes (one or more) from a probability experiment.

 ### Citation
 westcottcourses.com